February: American Heart Month

 October: October 29 is World Stroke Day

 On October 29, CDC’s Division for Heart Disease and Stroke Prevention will be sharing resources, graphics, and social media messages to help raise awareness about the importance of preventing stroke.

 November: November 15 is the Great American Smokeout

-Throughout November and beyond, Million Hearts® will share tobacco cessation messages and resources to empower people to quit tobacco.
+Throughout November and beyond, Million Hearts® will share tobacco cessation resources and social media messages to empower people to quit tobacco.